How to Make Your House Look Expensive in 20 Inexpensive Ways

 Update Window Treatments

 Those drab curtains have to go.
 Bring an instant update to a room with new window treatments—curtains, Roman shades or blinds.
 Or, if you have attractive window trim and privacy shades of some kind and you like the minimalist look, you can skip window treatments all together.
-Here are 10 awesome ideas for window treatments.
+Here are some awesome ideas for window treatments.